An Oil Centrifuge is a continuous process centrifuge machine capable of continuously separating Water and Sludge from any oil.

 Typical configurations of an Industrial Oil Cleaning Centrifuge include:

-As an example - a typical layout of an industrial centrifuge setup for waste oil is shown below.
+For example, a typical layout of an industrial centrifuge setup for waste oil is shown below.